khaleel-git/boto3_digitalOcean_S3_compatibility/README.md

 # boto3_digitalOcean_s3_compatibitlity
-Note! -> This repository contains all the working code which i'm using in my project: apkfuel.com (to upload my website data to digital ocean space)
+Note! -> This repository contains all the working code which i'm using in my project: apkfuel.com

 This repository contains the below functionalities: